SwitchHead: Accelerating Transformers with Mixture-of-Experts Attention: Experiments

+We conduct our experiments in a \textit{parameter-matched} setting \citep{csordas2023approximating} which better reflects the task of language modeling (than the FLOPS-matched setting often used to evaluate MoEs).
+Our main experiments use Transformer XL, because we found them to consistently and significantly outperform RoPE-based baselines \citep{su2021roformer} for a fixed amount of compute.
+We provide the details of this analysis in Appendix \ref{sec:rope}.
+The conclusions on the effectiveness of SwitchHead are consistent in both cases.\looseness=-1

+As an important specification, under this parameter-matched setting, we always configure Switchhead such that it \textit{matches the perplexity} of the baseline dense Transformer, and we \textit{maximize its resource reductions}.
+For this, we follow a systematic procedure.
+First, we set $\nheads * E$ to be the same as $\nheads$ of the dense baseline.
+We start with setting $\nheads=2$ and $k=2$, which provide the most resource reductions.
+If the resulting model underperforms, we increase $k$.
+If $k=4$ underperforms as well, we set $\nheads=4$ and $k=2$.
+We always set $\dhead$ so that the total number of parameters of the resulting model matches the number of parameters of the baseline.
+This reasonably simple procedure ensures a good amount of resource savings, while avoiding doing an expensive hyperparameter search.

+Note that all the perplexity gains seen in the main result tables are the byproduct of imperfect matching, and our goal is to achieve \emph{reductions in resource requirements}, unless noted otherwise (See Sec. \ref{sec:macmatch}).
+Detailed hyperparameters of all our models can be found in Sec. \ref{sec:hyperparam} in the Appendix.
+We use and adopt the Triton kernel of $\sigma$-MoE \citep{csordas2023approximating} for our purposes.

 For all datasets except the character-level Enwik8 \citep{hutter2006human}, we use sub-word units \citep{sennrich16bpe,SchusterN12} obtained with a SentencePiece tokenizer \citep{KudoR18} with a vocabulary size of 8k tokens.
-Unless otherwise noted, all models, including ours, are Transformer XL \citep{dai2019transformer}, with the context size being twice the size of the active/current chunk.\looseness=-1
+For most of our experiments, we use Transformer XL \citep{dai2019transformer} with the context size being twice the size of the active/current chunk, because we found it to be significantly more resource-efficient than the standard setup.
+However, in order to show that our method is also competitive in the standard Transformer with RoPE positional ecodings, we also demonstrate our main findings in this setup (Appendix \ref{sec:rope}).\looseness=-1

 All models are trained for 100k batches.
 Some of the datasets we consider (C4 \citep{raffel2020exploring}, and peS2o \citep{peS2o}) are much larger.
 In this case, we train on the first $10^5 * T * N_\text{batch}$ tokens of the dataset.